Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 For any stochastic problem instance $\calI$ and distribution $\bld{D} = \{\calD_i\}_{i=1}^n$, let $\OPT_{\calI}(\bld{D})$ denote the optimal cost of instance $\calI$ with r.v.s having distribution $\bld{D}$.
 We first define a monotonicity condition for a stochastic problem $\cP$ which will be used in our main result. \begin{definition}[Monotonicity] A stochastic problem $\cP$ is {\em up-monotone} if for any instance $\calI$ and probability distributions $\bld{D}$ and $\bld{E}$ where $\bld{E}$ stochastically dominates $\bld{D}$, we have $\OPT_\calI(\bld{E})\le \OPT_\calI(\bld{D})$.
 Similarly, the problem is said to be {\em down-monotone} if for any instance $\calI$ and probability distributions $\bld{D}$ and $\bld{E}$ where $\bld{E}$ stochastically dominates $\bld{D}$, we have $\OPT_\calI(\bld{E})\ge \OPT_\calI(\bld{D})$. \end{definition}

 \begin{theorem} Suppose that a stochastic problem $\cP$ has an $\alpha$-approximation algorithm, and it is either up-monotone or down-monotone.
-Then, there is a polynomial time semi-bandit learning algorithm for $\cP$ (with unknown distributions) that has $\alpha$-regret $O(n k f_{max} \sqrt{T\log (nT)})$.
-Here, $n$ is the number of items, $k$ is the maximum support size of any distribution, $f_{max}$ is the maximal value of the objective function $f$ (over all realizations) and $T$ is the number of time periods. \end{theorem} If we do not care about polynomial running time then we can just set $\alpha=1$ (by computing the optimal policy for $\cP$) and obtain $1$-regret $O(n k f_{max} \sqrt{T\log (nT)})$ for any monotone stochastic problem.
-The only general result of this type known prior to our work is a $T^{2/3}$ regret bound for these problems using sample complexity bounds of~\citet{GuoHT+21}.
+Then, there is a polynomial time semi-bandit learning algorithm for $\cP$ (with unknown distributions) that has $\alpha$-regret $\Ot( n (\sqrt{k T}+k)f_{\max})$.
+Here, $n$ is the number of items, $k$ is the maximum support size of any distribution, $f_{\max}$ is the maximal value of the objective function $f$ (over all realizations) and $T$ is the number of time periods. \end{theorem} Above, the $\Ot$ notation is used to suppress (poly) logarithmic factors.
+If we do not care about polynomial running time then we can just set $\alpha=1$, by computing the optimal policy for $\cP$ via a stochastic dynamic program, and obtain $1$-regret $\Ot( n (\sqrt{k T}+k)f_{\max})$ for any monotone stochastic problem. {The only general result of this type known prior to our work is a $T^{2/3}$ regret bound for these problems using sample complexity bounds of~\citet{GuoHT+21}; specifically, this yields $\Ot\left((nkT)^{2/3} \right)$ regret under semi-bandit feedback (see Appendix~\ref{app:sampling-algs}).
+While our result has better dependence in $T$, the bound from \citet{GuoHT+21} has better dependence in $n$.}